Workspace Technology Tools Help Organizations Support Mobile Staff Engagement and Productivity

 Integrated workplace planning strategies provide a win/win for employers and staff

-For example, Voluntary Service Overseas (VSO), a United Kingdom-based global organisation that fights poverty in developing countries through volunteers, significantly reduced its real estate footprint and saved £400,000 by implementing a hotdesking program that enables 320 employees to operate in a space with 180 desks.
+For example, Voluntary Service Overseas (VSO), a United Kingdom-based global organization that fights poverty in developing countries through volunteers, significantly reduced its real estate footprint and saved £400,000 by implementing a hotdesking program that enables 320 employees to operate in a space with 180 desks.

-The organisation accomplished this by using workspace management tools that enable staff to locate and reserve workspaces when they are at the office.
+The organization accomplished this by using workspace management tools that enable staff to locate and reserve workspaces when they are at the office.
 Its workspace management solution works with any Web browser or smartphone, and it integrates with Microsoft Outlook and on-site kiosks for staff who need to find ad hoc space.
 VSO’s head of international technology notes that it is useful to have a visual solution that enables employees to see where others are sitting and select a workspace near teammates in order to collaborate on projects when they are in the office.
-And, the real estate savings can be directed back into VSO’s programmes, which pleases donors.
+And, the real estate savings can be directed back into VSO’s programs, which pleases donors.

-National Health Service Greater Glasgow and Clyde, the UK’s largest health board, also deployed a hotdesking program to address its employees’ requests for great agility and to help the organisation save on lease costs.
-After piloting the program and confirming that employees were able to quickly learn and consistently use its workspace scheduling system, the organisation plans to incorporate 130 additional hotdesk locations in its newest facility.
+National Health Service Greater Glasgow and Clyde, the UK’s largest health board, also deployed a hotdesking program to address its employees’ requests for great agility and to help the organization save on lease costs.
+After piloting the program and confirming that employees were able to quickly learn and consistently use its workspace scheduling system, the organization plans to incorporate 130 additional hotdesk locations in its newest facility.

 The Workforce Evolution